stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   It must, I thought, be conscious of my presence even now; since the sight and hearing attachments could not fail to disclose the rays of my flashlight and the faint creaking of the floor beneath my feet.
 But in the end I did not dare meddle with the thing.
-I idly saw that it was the fresh, shiny cylinder with Akeley&rsquo;s name on it, which I had noticed on the shelf earlier in the evening and which my host had told me not to bother.
+I idly saw that it was the fresh, shiny cylinder with Akeley's name on it, which I had noticed on the shelf earlier in the evening and which my host had told me not to bother.
 Looking back at that moment, I can only regret my timidity and wish that I had boldly caused the apparatus to speak.
 God knows what mysteries and horrible doubts and questions of identity it might have